-1. The Area of Review (AoR) is the region surrounding the geologic sequestration project where USDWs may be endangered by the injection activity.
-The AoR is delineated using computational modeling that accounts for the physical and chemical properties of all phases of the injected carbon dioxide stream and is based on available site characterization, monitoring, and operational data.
-The permittee shall maintain and comply with the approved Area of Review and Corrective Action Plan (Attachment B of this permit) which is an enforceable condition of this permit and shall meet the requirements of 40 CFR 146.84.
-2. Plugging and Abandonment of Wells in the AoR - (a) All wells that penetrate the Reef Ridge Formation within the delineated AoR and are not used for monitoring (341-27R, 328-25R, 376-36R) or injection (373-35R, 345C-36R, 353XC-35R, 363C-27R) are required to be properly plugged and abandoned prior to the authorization of carbon dioxide injection. - (b) Within 30 days of an effective permit, the permittee must submit in an electronic format plugging reports for wells in the AoR that have already been plugged and abandoned.
-The well reports must document the process and materials used for plugging activities on each well.
-The report must be certified as accurate by the permittee and by the person who performed the plugging operation (if other than the permittee).
-If any of the plugged and abandoned wells are found to be deficient by EPA, the permittee shall submit a plan for approval by EPA to re-enter, plug, and abandon the wells, in a way that prevents the migration of fluids into any USDWs. - (c) For wells that require plugging, within 60 days after plugging work is completed, the permittee must submit in an electronic format a plugging report to the Director.
-The plugging report must document the process and materials used for plugging activities on each well.
-The report must be certified as accurate by the permittee and by the person who performed the plugging operation (if other than the permittee.)
+- 1. The Area of Review (AoR) is the region surrounding the geologic sequestration project where USDWs may be endangered by the injection activity.
+The area of review is delineated using computational modeling that accounts for the physical and chemical properties of all phases of the injected carbon dioxide stream and is based on available site characterization, monitoring, and operational data.
+The permittee shall maintain and comply with the approved Area of Review and Corrective Action Plan (Attachment B of this permit) which is an enforceable condition of this permit and shall meet the requirements of 40 CFR 146.84. - 2.
+Plugging and abandonment of wells within the AoR: - (a) All artificial penetrations (AP) that penetrate the Arbuckle Group within the AoR identified in Attachment B, are required to be properly plugged and abandoned according to the Phased Corrective Action Plan timeline or at the Director's discretion as operational data indicates the necessity to plug and abandon the APs prior to interaction with the plume, whichever occurs first. - (b) Well reports for each plugged and abandoned AP must document the process, materials, quantities, and verifications used in the plugging operation.
+The reports must be certified as accurate by the permittee and by the person performing the plugging operations (if different/other than the permittee).
+If any of the plugged and abandoned APs are found to be deficient by the EPA, the permittee shall submit a plan for approval by EPA to re-enter, plug, and abandon the APs in a way that protects USDWs.